 A few notes about this recipe…

-- All you need for this recipe you’ll need sugar, strawberry jello, and rhubarb.
+- All you need for this recipe: sugar, strawberry jello, and rhubarb.
 That’s it!
 Check out this Simply Jello that has no artificial dyes, flavors or preservatives.

 - You will need to wash the rhubarb WELL to be sure you get all the dirt off.
 Similar to celery – it can get gritty by the base of roots.
 My mom likes to dice the rhubarb very small.
 I prefer chunkier jams – but it is totally up to you.